onepizzateam/AudioTrove/README.md

 pytest --cov=audiotrove --cov-report=html
 ```

-27 tests passing as of this writing.
-Coverage is uneven — core filters and executor are well-covered, the CLI and reader are the weak spots (see limitations above).
+62 tests passing as of this writing, ~73% overall statement coverage.
+Core document/filter/writer logic and the CLI are well-covered; `executor/local.py`'s parallel code paths and some `vad.py` edge branches are the areas with the most room to grow.

-## v0.1 scope
+## roadmap

-- Real parallelism in `LocalExecutor` (checkpoint-safe under multiple workers)
-- Segment-level VAD fan-out instead of whole-clip pass/fail
+Segment-level VAD fan-out and process-parallel execution (originally slated for a later phase) have landed.
+What's left for the next phase:

-- Multi-format support exposed through the CLI, not just `.wav`
+- Multi-format support in `inspect`, not just `curate`.
+- GPU-batched VAD/SNR inference for throughput.
-- Test coverage on `readers.py` and `cli/main.py`
+- Deeper test coverage on `executor/local.py`'s parallel paths and `vad.py`.
+- Distributed (multi-machine) execution — currently out of scope; see `ROADMAP.md` for the longer-term thinking here.

+See `ROADMAP.md` for full reasoning and phase gates.

 PRs and issues welcome, especially against the limitations above — if VAD or SNR filtering behaves oddly on real audio you have, an issue with a sample file is the most useful thing you can send.